canaria3406/hoyolab-auto-sign/README.md

 </p>

 A lightweight, secure, and free script that automatically collect Hoyolab daily check in rewards.
 Supports Genshin Impact, Honkai Impact 3rd, and Honkai: Star Rail.
+Support multiple accounts.

 ## Features
 * **Lightweight** - The script only requires minimal configuration and is only 90 lines of code.